the updAIt - 02.28.26

 API Call = Every time your agent does something using that key — searches, writes, thinks — it's making a call.
 Like swiping a card.
 Each swipe has a cost.

-OpenClaw let people build this kind of setup themselves, by hand.
+OpenClaw lets people build this kind of setup themselves, by hand.
 Perplexity packaged it into a product anyone can use.
-The underlying idea is the same: smarter routing means better results for less money — as long as budget is a factor you're managing.
-More on that in a minute.
+The underlying idea is the same: smarter routing means better results for less money.
+This is important as long as the budget is a factor you're managing.

 Routing = Instead of always using your most powerful (and expensive) AI for everything, smart systems send each task to the right model for that job.
 Like using a food truck for lunch instead of a Michelin-star restaurant.
 Same hunger solved, very different cost.